alpacahq/pylivetrader/README.md

 key_id: BROKER_API_KEY
 secret: BROKER_SECRET
 base_url: https://paper-api.alpaca.markets
+use_polygon: false
 ```
+*note: we use the alpaca data api by default, you could change that by
+ setting usePolygon to true.<br>
 ### Usage with redis

 If you are running pylivetrader in an environment with an ephemeral file store and need your context